I-M-Marinov/I-M-Marinov/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

-🔭 I’m currently working as a dispatcher in a transporation firm based out of Chicago, IL, USA.
+🔭Last position I held was dispatcher in a transporation firm based out of Chicago, IL, USA.

 ------------------------------------------------------------------------------------------------------------------------------------------------

-📫 How to reach me:  | Email me on lcfrrr@gmail.com or PM me on Facebook ----> https://www.facebook.com/lcfrrr/
+📫 How to reach me:  | Email me on ivan.marinov.maronov@gmail.com or PM me on Facebook ----> https://www.facebook.com/lcfrrr/

 -------------------------------------------------------------------------------------------------------------------------------------------------